 - It makes hyperlinks inactive, removes bookmarks, and even changes the background/layout.

-So, what if we tell you that you have a better alternative than Microsoft Print to PDF, which not just instantly creates PDFs but also provides other wide range of customization options.
+So, what if we tell you that you have a better alternative than Microsoft Print to PDF, which not just instantly creates PDFs but also provides other wide range of customization options?
 That's where UPDF comes into action.

 UPDF is a one-stop tool for creating PDFs from any printable application on Windows without losing formatting.
 It provides all the powerful PDF tools you need to print and edit PDFs without hassle.
 Moreover, it offers a user-friendly interface, making it easy for anyone to quickly print a PDF on Windows.
+Download it now and try out all its features.

 Key Features of UPDF